BMW motorcycle frame alignment tests

 It is often the case that one may want to get an idea of a frame on a bike that can’t be ridden.
 This simple test will do just that.
 With experience, one can visually see the front wheel doesn’t align with the rear wheel.
 Without as much experience one can use a simple string to test alignment.

-Depending upon the bike, it may have a center stand that interferes with the running of the string.
+Depending on the bike, it may have a center stand that interferes with the running of the string.
 In this case, the center stand had been removed and I had little choice.
 Usually, the stand only makes it slightly harder to “thread” the string through and around the rear tire.

 This is a view from the front of the bike.
 You can see that it is held up by milk crates.
 A clear path exists for the string.
 With the bike very stable, align the front wheel as well as can be done visually.
-With experience one can see that the side of the front tire is parallel with the side of the rear tire.
+With experience, one can see that the side of the front tire is parallel to the side of the rear tire.
 Now go over to the other side and see that it is parallel there too.
 The rear tire is usually wider than the front tire.
 Look very carefully to see if the same amount of rear tire “overlaps” the front tire on each side.
 If the front appears to be centered, that is great.

 I can’t tell from the photos if it is aligned or not.
 Many people can’t read a frame this way, so don’t worry if it all looks confusing.